Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

 \end{aligned}
 $$

-<p>Equation (9) shows the cool trick that can be used to compute this integrals which can be generalized into:</p>
+Equation (9) shows the cool trick that can be used to compute this integrals which can be generalized into:

 $$
 \mathbb{E}_{p(a)}\left[g(a)\right] = \mathbb{E}_{p(b)}\left[\mathbb{E}_{p(a\mid b)}\left[g(a)\right]\right] \quad \text{(10)}
 $$

 $$
 \text{(In this case }a\text{ is }(y,y^* \mid X, X_*)\text{ and }b\text{ is }(\alpha \mid X,X_*)\text{).}
 $$

-<p>Given that the mean is zero, the second order moment is the covariance of the distribution.
-In order to compute it we just have reuse the trick (10):</p>
+Given that the mean is zero, the second order moment is the covariance of the distribution.
+In order to compute it we just have reuse the trick (10):

 $$
 \begin{aligned}